-We show additional event-study data plots in the Appendix, section G. They show evidence consistent with exposure not only raising marriage and birth rates but parental leave uptake as well (Figure A-3).
-Consistent with the results from the figures above, women's response to rising import competition is generally stronger than that of men.
-Furthermore, we present event-study evidence that exposure affects the workers' labor market outcomes.
+that exposure affects the workers' labor market outcomes.
 Results indicate that treated workers leave the manufacturing sector substantially faster than not treated workers, and conversely, treated workers transition to the services sector more rapidly than untreated workers (see Figures A-4a, A-4b).
-Worker transitions between sectors are consistent with the idea that trade exposure leads to higher sectoral mobility for men compared to women (A-5).34
+Worker transitions between sectors are consistent with the idea that trade exposure leads to higher sectoral mobility for men compared to women (A-5).